 Literacy development stages to support instruction and assessment is a comprehensive and concise description of literacy development from emergent literacy to highly advanced literacy.
 There are five stages in the framework.
 Adult learners in foundational learning programs are likely working in the middle three stages (i.e. Stages 1, 2 and 3).
-Descriptions of emergent literacy (Stage 0) and advanced disciplinary literacy (Stage 4) provide additional information to help you gain a comprehensive understanding of literacy development.
+Learners likely don't progress through all stages and could meet their goals within one or two stages.
+But educators need the bigger picture so they can situate learners and plan instruction.
+Descriptions of emergent literacy (Stage 0) and advanced disciplinary literacy (Stage 4) help educators gain a comprehensive understanding of literacy development.

-Aligned with each stage are several OER assessments that you can use during intake and learning sessions or courses.
+Aligned with each stage are several OER assessments that you can use during intake and learning sessions.

-Build oral language and early print awareness through dialogic read-alouds, storytelling and language play.
+Build oral language and early print awareness through dialogic read-alouds, storytelling and language experimentation.

 Develop phonological awareness (rhymes, syllables, beginning sounds) and letter knowledge through verse, games and manipulatives.
 Model the connection between spoken and written language through shared writing, drawing, labeling and everyday functional texts (lists, notes, captions with photos).